2021 in Konfrontacja Sztuk Walki: Background

 The Rajewski brothers will be back on the same card.
-The six-fight KSW veteran Łukasz Rajewski is scheduled to fight the undefeated welterweight Mateusz Legierski, in what will be his sophomore appearance with the organization.
+The six-fight KSW veteran Łukasz Rajewski is scheduled to fight the undefeated lightweight Mateusz Legierski, in what will be his sophomore appearance with the organization.
 Legierski later withdrew from the bout for undisclosed reasons, and was replaced by Konrad Dyrschka.
 Sebastian Rajewski joins brother on the card as he will fight Savo Lazić in the event opener.

 The Opening bout featured a featherweight bout between the debuting Cyprian Wieczorek and Patryk Likus.